-Crawl errors occur when a search engine tries to reach a page on your website but fails at it.
+Crawl errors occur when a search engine tries to reach a page on your website but fails.
 Let’s shed some more light on crawling first.
 Crawling is the process where a search engine tries to visit every page of your website via a bot.
-A search engine bot finds a link to your website and starts to find all your public pages from there.
-The bot crawls the pages and indexes all the contents for use in Google, plus adds all the links on these pages to the pile of pages it still has to crawl.
-Your main goal as a website owner is to make sure the search engine bot can get to all pages on the site.
+A search engine bot finds a link to your website and starts to find all your public pages.
+The bot crawls the pages, indexes all the contents for use in Google, and adds all the links on these pages to the pages it still has to crawl.
+Your main goal as a website owner is to ensure the search engine bot can get to all pages on the site.
 Failing this process returns what we call crawl errors.

-Your goal is to make sure that every link on your website leads to an actual page.
-That might be via a 301 redirect, but the page at the very end of that link should always return a 200 OK server response.
+Your goal is to ensure that every link on your website leads to an actual page.
+That might be via a 301 redirect, but the page at the end of that link should always return a 200 OK server response.

 Google divides crawl errors into two groups:

 - Site errors.
 You don’t want these, as they mean your entire site can’t be crawled.